 Who Is Patenting Algorithms?

 Everyone from large tech giants like Google and Apple to small start-up companies are having algorithms patented.
 Artificial intelligence is developed across different countries.
-A majority of algorithm patents are being assigned to large tech companies located in the United States and Japan.
+A majority of algorithm and software patents are being assigned to large tech companies located in the United States and Japan.

-In terms of specific companies, IBM is the current leader of artificial intelligence patents.
+In terms of specific companies, IBM is the current leader of artificial intelligence and software patents.
 IBM currently has over 8,000 patent applications, followed by Microsoft with over 5,000 patent applications.
 Toshiba and Samsung are companies that are also high on the list of total artificial intelligence patents.

 Types of Artificial Intelligence Patents

 The WIPO recently released a report based on a detailed study of recent artificial intelligence patents.
 It found that: